Creating links in your site.

 Highlight and copy the URL from the competition site to your PC’s clipboard.

-Return to the HTML widget in Site Builder and highlight the text to be used for the link.
+Return to the Text or HTML widget in Site Builder and highlight the text to be used for the link.

 Click on the link icon.